Not going the traditional preschool route? That’s okay. You can provide your toddler with what he or she needs and still enjoy being home.

 All my children have loved to help out in the kitchen.
 They are often found on a chair, making Papa’s coffee, helping to stir the pancake batter, or assisting in loading or unloading the dishwasher.
 Including children in kitchen tasks is not only fun, but it is also teaching them valuable life skills and helping them grow in independence.

 Looking for kitchen inspiration?
-Check out FishMama’s Guide to Cooking with Children for recipes and kitchen tips to last you all year long.
+Check out In the Kitchen with Kids for recipes and kitchen tips to last you all year long.

 Coloring and Crafts